PasinduMaduwantha/PasinduMaduwantha/README.md

-### Hi there 👋

-I'm Pasindu Maduwantha

-I’m currently working as an intern software Engineer at epic lanka pvt.ltd

-I' m Computer Engineering Undergraduate at University Of Sri Jayewardhenepura
+Hey there! 👋 I'm Pasindu Maduwantha, currently im an undergraduate student in Computer Engineering(Bsc.Eng(Hons) specialized in Computer Engineering) at the University Of Sri Jayewardhenepura.
+I've had the privilege of working as an intern software engineer at Epic Lanka Pvt.
+Ltd., where I gained valuable industry experience and honed my skills in software development.
+Excited to share and collaborate on projects here on GitHub!